This topic contains information on the following:

 An employer can terminate a direct income withholding upon receipt of a tribunal's order directing the employer to do so, when the obligor terminates his/her employment, or when the state that is issuing the income withholding order advises the employer to terminate the income withholding order.

 Child support debts are considered liens by operation of law.
-In interstate one-state activities, liens can be filed on property owned by an NCP located in a state other than the state where the NCP resides.
+In interstate one-state activities, liens can be filed on property owned by a noncustodial parent (NCP) located in a state other than the state where the NCP resides.
 A lien attached to a designated piece of property owned by an NCP prevents the sale or disposal of the property until the child support debt is satisfied.
 The property can be real (such as a house or land) or personal (such as a boat or automobile).
 Liens are satisfied in the order in which they have been filed.

 Liens affect the credit rating of the NCP and prohibit the property from being used as collateral in other transactions.
 Liens should not be filed against property jointly owned by the NCP and a current spouse.
 However, a lien can be filed if the property is jointly owned with another party.